cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 ### What is this sorcery?

 If these examples seem counter-intuitive it means you sense the mathematical wizardry of public-key encryption.
-You do not have to understand the mathematics behind it at a deep level, but but you must understand the properties and implications of using public-key cryptography.
+You do not have to understand the mathematics behind it at a deep level, but you must understand the properties and implications of using public-key cryptography.

 Given four keys (A, B, C, and D), we can encrypt a message with three keys (A, B, and C) such that the fourth key (in this case, D) is required to decrypt it and is very hard to guess or discover.
 So, if Alice knows her private key and her public key and she also knows Bob's public key, she can encrypt a message that can only be understood by someone who knows Bob's private key.